DASPRiD/Formidable/doc/src/rendering-forms.md

 </form>
 ```

-This is a very basic example, but it should give you an idea about how rendering works.
-As you can see, writing the code
+This example builds everything manually to illustrate how rendering works at the basic level.
+You probably won't really
-for your forms can become quite repetitive, which is why you should write helpers to render the HTML exactly the way you
+be writing the code for your forms like this, because it is quite repetitive.
+You will almost always want to take
-need it in your project.
+advantage of helpers to render the HTML exactly the way the HTML/CSS design on a particular project expects it.

 # Using Formidable helpers